GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/kafka/README.md

                         Ouput write mode (append, update, complete) --kafka.gcs.termination.timeout KAFKA.GCS.TERMINATION.TIMEOUT
-                        Timeout for termination of kafka subscription --kafka.gcs.output.compression KAFKA.GCS.OUTPUT.COMPRESSION --kafka.gcs.output.quoteall KAFKA.GCS.OUTPUT.QUOTEALL
+                        Timeout for termination of kafka subscription --kafka.gcs.output.timestampntzformat KAFKA.GCS.OUTPUT.TIMESTAMPNTZFORMAT
-  --kafka.gcs.output.linesep KAFKA.GCS.OUTPUT.LINESEP
+                        Sets the string that indicates a timestamp without timezone format --kafka.gcs.output.emptyvalue KAFKA.GCS.OUTPUT.EMPTYVALUE
+                        Sets the string representation of an empty value --kafka.gcs.output.nullvalue KAFKA.GCS.OUTPUT.NULLVALUE
+                        Sets the string representation of a null value --kafka.gcs.output.chartoescapequoteescaping KAFKA.GCS.OUTPUT.CHARTOESCAPEQUOTEESCAPING
+                        Sets a single character used for escaping the escape for the quote character.
+The default value is escape character when escape and quote characters are different, \0 otherwise --kafka.gcs.output.escape KAFKA.GCS.OUTPUT.ESCAPE
+                        Sets a single character used for escaping quotes inside an already quoted value --kafka.gcs.output.linesep KAFKA.GCS.OUTPUT.LINESEP
                         Defines the line separator that should be used for parsing.
 Defaults to \r, \r\n and \n for reading and \n for writing
+  --kafka.gcs.output.ignoretrailingwhitespace KAFKA.GCS.OUTPUT.IGNORETRAILINGWHITESPACE
+                        A flag indicating whether or not trailing whitespaces from values being read/written should be skipped
   --kafka.gcs.output.quote KAFKA.GCS.OUTPUT.QUOTE
                         Sets a single character used for escaping quoted values where the separator can be part of the value.
-For reading, if you would like to turn off quotations, you need to set not null but an empty string --kafka.gcs.output.ignoretrailingwhitespace KAFKA.GCS.OUTPUT.IGNORETRAILINGWHITESPACE
-                        A flag indicating whether or not trailing whitespaces from values being read/written should be skipped
-  --kafka.gcs.output.dateformat KAFKA.GCS.OUTPUT.DATEFORMAT
-                        Sets the string that indicates a date format.
-This applies to date type --kafka.gcs.output.escape KAFKA.GCS.OUTPUT.ESCAPE
-                        Sets a single character used for escaping quotes inside an already quoted value --kafka.gcs.output.header KAFKA.GCS.OUTPUT.HEADER
-                        Uses the first line of CSV file as names of columns.
-Defaults to True --kafka.gcs.output.nullvalue KAFKA.GCS.OUTPUT.NULLVALUE
-                        Sets the string representation of a null value --kafka.gcs.output.encoding KAFKA.GCS.OUTPUT.ENCODING
-                        Decodes the CSV files by the given encoding type --kafka.gcs.output.ignoreleadingwhitespace KAFKA.GCS.OUTPUT.IGNORELEADINGWHITESPACE
+For writing, if an empty string is set, it uses u0000 (null character) --kafka.gcs.output.encoding KAFKA.GCS.OUTPUT.ENCODING
+                        Specifies encoding (charset) of saved CSV files --kafka.gcs.output.quoteall KAFKA.GCS.OUTPUT.QUOTEALL
-                        A flag indicating whether or not leading whitespaces from values being read/written should be skipped --kafka.gcs.output.chartoescapequoteescaping KAFKA.GCS.OUTPUT.CHARTOESCAPEQUOTEESCAPING
+                        A flag indicating whether all values should always be enclosed in quotes.
+Default is to only escape values containing a quote character
-                        Sets a single character used for escaping the escape for the quote character.
-The default value is escape character when escape and quote characters are different, \0 otherwise --kafka.gcs.output.escapequotes KAFKA.GCS.OUTPUT.ESCAPEQUOTES
+  --kafka.gcs.output.compression KAFKA.GCS.OUTPUT.COMPRESSION
+                        Compression codec to use when saving to file.
+This can be one of the known case-insensitive short names (none, bzip2, gzip, lz4, snappy and deflate)
+  --kafka.gcs.output.escapequotes KAFKA.GCS.OUTPUT.ESCAPEQUOTES
                         A flag indicating whether values containing quotes should always be enclosed in quotes.
 Default is to escape all values containing a quote character
-  --kafka.gcs.output.sep KAFKA.GCS.OUTPUT.SEP
+  --kafka.gcs.output.header KAFKA.GCS.OUTPUT.HEADER
+                        Writes the names of columns as the first line.
+Defaults to True --kafka.gcs.output.sep KAFKA.GCS.OUTPUT.SEP
                         Sets a separator for each field and value.
-This separator can be one or more characters --kafka.gcs.output.timestampntzformat KAFKA.GCS.OUTPUT.TIMESTAMPNTZFORMAT
+This separator can be one or more characters --kafka.gcs.output.dateformat KAFKA.GCS.OUTPUT.DATEFORMAT
-                        Sets the string that indicates a timestamp without timezone format --kafka.gcs.output.timestampformat KAFKA.GCS.OUTPUT.TIMESTAMPFORMAT
+                        Sets the string that indicates a date format.
+This applies to date type --kafka.gcs.output.ignoreleadingwhitespace KAFKA.GCS.OUTPUT.IGNORELEADINGWHITESPACE
+                        A flag indicating whether or not leading whitespaces from values being read/written should be skipped --kafka.gcs.output.timestampformat KAFKA.GCS.OUTPUT.TIMESTAMPFORMAT
-                        Sets the string that indicates a timestamp with timezone format --kafka.gcs.output.emptyvalue KAFKA.GCS.OUTPUT.EMPTYVALUE
+                        Sets the string that indicates a timestamp with timezone format
-                        Sets the string representation of an empty value (.venv) tanyawarrier-macbookpro:python tanyawarrier$
 ```

 ## Example submission